 Business processes and decision-making require information as input.
 While databases have innovated data sharing, much of the important information that needs to circulate to keep your business operating is still file-based.

-Here is our list of the five best encrypted file sharing services:
+Here is our list of the six best encrypted file sharing services:

 - SolarWinds Serv-U Managed File Transfer Server EDITOR’S CHOICE This file server system protects uploads and creates a secure file distribution service through links for access to files on the server.
 It runs on Windows Server and Linux.
 Get a 14-day free trial.